techramento/techramento.github.io/BYLAWS.md

 #### Section 4.
 Electronic Mail.

-E-mail that needs to be saved should be either:

-1. printed in hard copy and kept in the appropriate file; or

-1. downloaded to a computer file and kept electronically or on disk as a separate file.
+E-mail that needs to be saved should be downloaded to a computer file and kept electronically or on disk as a separate file.
 The retention period depends upon the subject matter of the e-mail, as covered elsewhere in this policy.

 # Article XI